martin12333/Readable-Lisp-S-expressions/Install-howto.md

     make

+This will do the minimum necessary, so depending on the circumstance it may appear to do nothing (and that's fine).

-You can optionally run the testsuite; it's a good idea (you need guile, clisp, a correctly-installed adsf, and expect to run the tests):
+You can optionally run the testsuite.
+To run the tests you need guile, clisp, a correctly-installed asdf.
+Run the testsuite by typing:

     make check